 Journalists love the device we call “the telling anecdote.”
 It’s a simple quote, gathered for a story, that reveals much about the subject of that story in just a few sentences.

 For instance, many of us who write about film collect tidbits from those who worked with director Stanley Kubrick, the genius who made “Dr. Strangelove,” “2001,” and “The Shining.”
 Here’s one of mine.

 The late John Ireland, who played a sidekick gladiator in Kubrick’s Kirk Douglas vehicle, “Spartacus,” described how Kubrick got the facial expressions for the scene where Ireland, Woody Strode and Douglas, as gladiators about to enter the arena to fight to the death, sit in the closed cage that opens into the ring.

 “He gets us back into position, rolls camera, and starts the record.
 Now, I’ve heard it before and I’m remembering where I’ve heard it.
-Kirk has heard it, too, but he’s kind of gritting his teeth that the whole shoot (Douglas produced) was stopped to go get it.
+Kirk has heard it, too, but he’s kind of gritting his teeth that the whole shoot (Douglas produced) was halted to go get the record.

 “And Woody?
 He’d never heard it.
 He wasn’t sure what he was supposed to get out of it and has a little panic, concern.

 “That’s all registered, without dialogue, just on our faces and in our eyes.”